nyct-oph29/flash-card-project/README.md

 # flash-card-project
-It is project that helps you practice the language you are learning
+It is a project that helps you practice the language you are learning